Medicare Enrolled

 What this data tells you about Dr. Poe

-Dr. Gregory Poe is a radiation oncology in Lubbock, TX, with 19 years in practice.
+Dr. Gregory Poe is a radiation oncology specialist in Lubbock, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Poe performed 3,807 Medicare services across 3,618 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Poe received a total of $14 from 1 pharmaceutical and/or device company across 1 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in radiation oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.